CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 To do list:

 * Write a jar remapper with a more basic "search and replace" name-finding algorithm for reobf, emulating what MCP's reobf script does (basically i want to make [this commit](https://github.com/unascribed/BuildCraft/commit/06dc8a89f4ea503eb7dc696395187344658cf9c1) not something you have to worry about)
-  * investigate: tiny-remapper has a mode to ignore field and method descriptors...
+  * investigate: tiny-remapper has a mode to ignore field ~~and method~~ descriptors...
 * Investigate what's going on with the intellij run-config classpath that makes Forge try and load a bunch of java 8 jars
 * In the "have proguard names show through when there's no mcp name" mode, enums get proguarded.
 * You can depend on coremods with `coremodImplementation`, but you can't actually write your own, because it won't be in the coremods folder.
 Boo hiss.
   * Fixable with a task... possibly not fixable with a run config unless they let you run arbitrary gradle tasks
+    * They do (see: modern ForgeGradle)
-* You can't add your own access transformers or customize the mappings (also everything is in the global gradle cache with no mechanism to make it per-project when appropriate)
+* You can't add your own access transformers or customize the mappings
+  * Needs projectmapping support which i've been working towards w/ the dependency provider changes
+  * Needs cute little dsl for merging mappings (maybe check out how loom.layered works)
+* ~~I've refactored the "provider" system a couple times and still really, really dislike it.
+It's very ugly and inflexible and needs a rethinking.~~
+  * It's a little bit less gross now and im working towards increased flexibility, at the cost of more complexity, because i have become the very thing i seek to destroy
+  * *quietly adds "wrote a DI framework" to resume*
 * Rebrand:tm: the project tbh..
 Lol there's still a lot of user-facing references to "fabric" even
-* I've refactored the "provider" system a couple times and still really, really dislike it.
-It's very ugly and inflexible and needs a rethinking.
+* Slap a beta version on maven

 What I'd like to add: